THE ROYAL CONSTITUTION OF VOLLETNIA

 (a) The Polinsraadt shall be composed of members chosen at large for two years by the Citizens of Volletnia.

-(c)The initial enumeration of seats in Polinsraadt shall be 1 Per Laande.
-The Candidate must be a legal resident of the District in which they are a candidate to run for Polinsraadt.
+(c)The initial enumeration of seats in Polinsraadt shall be 1 Per Grand Duchy.
+Each member will be elected by popular vote from the constituants of that Duchy.
+The Candidate must be a legal resident of the Duchy in which they are a candidate to run for Polinsraadt.

 (d) When vacancies happen in the representation of the Polinsraadt, the Imperial Chancellor shall appoint a Citizen otherwise fulfilling the requirements of Article I, Section 2(b) to serve for the remainder of the unexpired term for that seat.